-- Students in the USC MLIS Degree Program in other states will pay the South Carolina resident graduate tuition rate plus a cohort fee of $120 per credit hour.
+- Students in the USC MLIS, MMC, and MDC Degree Programs in other states will pay the South Carolina resident graduate tuition rate plus a cohort fee of $120 per credit hour.

 - School of Medicine Columbia and Greenville will follow the standard USC Refund Policy noted in the University Policies and Procedures FINA 4.06

 - School of Medicine program fee disclosed a per credit hour rate for refund purposes only.
 Fees continue to be assessed on total program fee basis.